One of the things I hear all the time when I ask people about their greatest struggle in staying healthy is that it’s too expensive to eat healthy.

 - Save citrus peels and dry them out for herbal teas!

-- Save the bottoms of celery and lettuces then soak in water to regrow them in your own garden.
+- Save the bottoms of celery and lettuces, and soak them in water to regrow them in your own garden.
 There’s an article on 10 foods that you can eat and regrow forever just like that here.

-Although it’s nice to use premium, high-quality ingredients, learning a few tricks about food alchemy can go a long way.
-Here are a few cooking and recipe ideas that cost little to nothing to make:
+Here are a few cooking tricks and recipe ideas that cost little to nothing to make:

-Make your plate 80% vegetables and 20% animal products.
+- Make your plate 80% vegetables and 20% animal products.
 Animal products cost way more, and by eating more plant foods and fewer animal foods, we not only improve our health, but we also save money.
-Animal foods are nutrition-packed, so we only need so much of them to really thrive.
-I believe it was Jefferson who suggested that animal products should be a side dish.

-Add fermented vegetables to your meals.
-These foods cost pennies to make and they not only provide nutrition, but they also work as digestive aids and a probiotic, all in one.
+- Add fermented vegetables to your meals.
+These foods cost pennies to make, and they work as nutritional powerhouses, digestive aids and probiotics, all in one.
 By consuming fermented vegetables with each meal, we improve our metabolic function and better digest the food we eat.

 I don’t advise completely getting rid of high-quality animal foods for health reasons.
 However, I will say that by rotating them and making them a smaller portion of your diet with the focus on vegetables, fermented foods and good fats, instead, you will save huge!

 See what works for you, but try limiting meat to one meal per day, making it your biggest meal of the day.
 Add some avocado and coconut oil to each meal to help to fulfill your caloric needs.
-Sweet potatoes, yams and other starchy carbs make ideal dinners, too!
-Don’t shy away from these foods because you’re on a Paleo diet.
-They are rich in nutrients and, if timed properly, (eat them for your last meal) they can actually improve sleep and brain function!
+Sweet potatoes, yams and other starchy carbs make ideal dinners, too.
+The benefits for eating these foods at night are twofold — they can actually improve sleep and brain function!

-Try growing your own herbs such as basil, cilantro, and rosemary.
+Start by trying your hand at growing herbs such as basil, cilantro, and rosemary.
 You can get organic starter plants at Whole Foods at affordable prices, and maintaining them is simple.
 Keep them by a window and water them accordingly.

-As for more substantial foods like cucumbers, green beans, lettuces and greens – you can easily build a box garden on a small balcony or deck!
-You can grow tomatoes, squash, cucumbers, carrots, and more.
-Some of these you can even grow right in good-sized pots.
+As for more substantial foods like cucumbers, green beans, lettuces and peppers, you don’t need to have a yard – you can easily build a box garden on a small balcony or deck!
+You can even grow some veggies directly in good-sized pots.

 There is no food as nutrient-dense as that which is grown and picked right from the soil.
 It does cost a bit upfront to purchase the growing materials, but as long as you plan ahead and plan on continuing to garden, it only takes one or two harvests to make your money back.
 If you continue to grow your own food longer, then you really step into the reality of free food!